coreymckrill/nearby-wordpress-events/readme.txt

 == Screenshots ==

 1. The new combined Events and News widget when a location and events are available
-2. The widget when no location is no location is available
+2. The widget when no location is available
 3. The widget when a location is available, but there are no upcoming events nearby